 Investment in government securities includes investment in treasury bills.
-Investment in equity securities pertains to unit investment trust funds.
-Investment in debt securities pertains to investment in bonds.
+Investment in equity securities pertains to unit investment in bonds.
 Cash and cash equivalents consist of savings and time deposits.
 Others are in the form of interest receivables, net of accrued trust fees payable.